AmbiqAI/cmsis-aot-tester/ADDING_NEW_OPERATOR.md

-# Adding a New Operator to CMSIS-NN Tests
+# Adding a New Operator to Helia-Core Tester

-This guide explains how to add support for a new operator to the CMSIS-NN test framework.
+This guide explains how to add support for a new operator to Helia Core Tester.
 The process involves creating a YAML descriptor, implementing the operator class in the TFLite generator, and ensuring it integrates with the test pipeline.

 ## Overview